Dermot Cantillon BAgSc MSc

 He and his wife have teenage triplets and in his spare time he loves anything to do with vintage cars and tractors.

-In this age of teleworking via the internet, Emer looks after the accounts for Tinnakill House from her home outside Kilkenny, where she lives with her husband Mike and young family.
+In this age of teleworking via the internet, Emer looks after the accounts and office administration for Tinnakill House from her home outside Kilkenny, where she lives with her husband Mike and family.

 A former camogie player, Emer also runs for fun and has completed three marathons.

 Jack has always had an avid interest in racing and breeding and is a past winner of the Martin Wills Award for aspiring racing journalists.
-He currently combines his law studies at Trinity College, Dublin (where he is Auditor of the TCD Horse Racing Society) with pedigree analysis and research for Tinnakill Bloodstock.
+A graduate of Trinity College, Dublin (where he was Auditor of the TCD Horse Racing Society) he currently works as a solicitor with Linklaters in London while also carrying out pedigree analysis and research for Tinnakill Bloodstock.
 He also helps with the Tinnakill consignments at the major sales.

 Away from horses he is a keen sportsman, with a particular interest in rugby, golf and GAA.